 What is a Christina piercing?

-A Christina piercing is sometimes called a Venus piercing.
 It is a vertical surface piercing located at the mons Venus or the pubic mound.
 The mons Venus is a fatty pad on the pubic bone.
 It is right where the outer labia meet just above the clitoris.

 Who can get a Christina piercing?